 NBA star Ja Morant accused of punching teenager and threatening mall security guard

-Memphis Grizzlies point guard was involved in several violent incidents last summer, according to police reports
+The Memphis Grizzlies point guard was involved in several violent incidents last summer, according to police reports

-Memphis Grizzlies star Ja Morant has been accused of punching a teenager and threatening a mall security guard in separate incidents, according to police reports.
+Memphis Grizzlies star Ja Morant has been accused of punching a teenager and threatening a mall security guard in separate incidents last July, according to reports.

-The 23-year-old point guard was allegedly involved in an altercation with the head of security in the parking lot of a Memphis mall last summer, according to a police report obtained by the Washington Post.
+The 23-year-old point guard was allegedly involved in an altercation with the head of security of a Memphis mall last summer, according to a police report obtained by the Washington Post.

+The superstar’s mother had reportedly gotten into a dispute with an employee at Finish Line shoe store and called Morant, who arrived shortly afterward with a group of around nine associates.

-A member of the NBA star’s entourage allegedly pushed the guard in the head, alarming him enough to file a complaint with Memphis police.
+When they were confronted by the head of mall security, a member of the NBA star’s entourage allegedly pushed the guard in the head.

+Morant allegedly muttered “let me find out what time he gets off” as he was leaving, according to the police report.
+The security guard was alarmed him enough to file a complaint with Memphis police over the incident.

-The Post reports that Morant repeatedly punched a 17-year-old in the face during a game of pickup basketball at his Memphis home four days later.
+Morant was also accused of repeatedly punching a 17-year-old in the face at his Memphis mansion four days later.

+The teenager, who told police he had considered Morant a mentor, had been invited to a play during a game of pickup basketball.

-The teenager was left with a “large knot” on the side of his head after the violent encounter with Morant and a friend of his, according to the police report.
+After the teen had reportedly thrown the basketball at Morant, catching him on the chin, the basketball superstar punched him nearly a dozen times, leaving with a “large knot” on the side of his head after the violent encounter, according to the police report.

-Morant then went into his house and returned carrying a firearm, the teenager told authorities.

-Morant later told police during an interview that he had acted in self-defense.
+Morant then went into his house and returned carrying a firearm tucked in his pants, the teenager told authorities.
+He later told police during an interview that he had acted in self-defense.

 He said that the boy had threatened to “come back and light this place up like fireworks”, and later filed a police complaint alleging the boy had threatened his family.

 The Shelby County District Attorney’s office declined to press charges over either incident, citing a lack of evidence, according to The Post.